 In the following two short step-by-step videos, we establish and solve the equation, n² + n = n³.
 In English, this statement asks, “What number when added to its two-dimensional square gives its three-dimensional cube?”

 Part Two: Solving the Equation

-In preparation to fully comprehend the significance of the solution (and as a special reward for tolerating the quadratic formula), our next chapter will provide a scenic detour.
+To fully comprehend the significance of these solutions (and as a special reward for tolerating the quadratic formula), our next chapter will provide a scenic detour.

 Through numerous narrated slide shows we will explore some awesome properties of our two solutions.
 As it turns out, these numerical values are related to an aesthetically exquisite proportion, considered throughout the ages to be sacred and even called “golden” and “divine”.

 Those relative few who have been privy to the proportion’s profundity have used it to achieve the quality of timelessness in their artistic masterpieces and architectural wonders.

 Of course, Mother Nature uses it ubiquitously.
 Even so, we must have the eyes to see.
 The upcoming video-driven chapter promises to be an eye-opener!
 In it Quadernity’s Cone-Spiral model is introduced.

 After enjoying the provocative presentations in the next chapter, we will return to the dream-time formula, with all of its values in place and revel in amazement at how the once unintelligible formula was all along giving a mathematical answer to the question about creation stories that initially sparked my morning visions.

 Derived from this understanding comes Quadernity’s Nature-Based Number Line.